fyw1999/MovingDroneCrowd/README.md

 ├── test.txt
 └── val.txt
 ```
 Each scene folder contains several clips captured within that scene, and each clip has a corresponding CSV annotation file.
+Each annotation file consists of several rows, with each row in the following format:
+`0,0,1380,2137,27,23,-1,-1,-1,-1`.

+The first column indicates the frame index, the second column represents the pedestrian ID, and the third to sixth columns specify the bounding box of the pedestrian's head — including the top-left corner coordinates (x, y), width (w), and height (h).
+Note that image files are named starting from 1.jpg, while both frame indices and pedestrian IDs start from 0.

 MovingDroneCrowd are available at the [Google Drive](https://drive.google.com/file/d/1RUGncEVEi3cUtqEWJLFejt8CF8BNbuxv/view?usp=drive_link).

 # Getting started